HeX-Kiran/Top-100-Coders/profile/kiransurya@mulearn.md

 ### Portfolio Highlights

-#### History of Open Source Contributions:

-- Created "TouT Planner" an extension of Kanban Board which can be used to prioritize daily task as per customer need.I was able to design and develop UI using HTML,CSS and Javascript.

 #### History of Community Engagement:
 A part of Scaler Learner Community:- Mentored students ,1-1 iteraction with professional learners and a active member of scaler discussion team.